 However, in Nebraska and other states, you don’t need to add teen drivers to your car insurance policy until they get their provisional license.
 If your teen driver still has a learner’s permit, then he or she can legally drive your vehicle without additional car insurance coverage.
 As long as your teen driver is following the rules of the learner’s permit, you can avoid buying costly teen car insurance in Nebraska for now.

 In Nebraska, teen drivers can get a school learner’s permit (LPE) at age 14 after passing a written and visual test.
 Then, they can get a school permit (SCP) at 14 years and 2 months.
 At age 15, teen drivers in Nebraska can get their learner’s permit (LPD), followed by their provisional operator’s permit (POP) at age 16.
 Talk to your insurance company to make sure your teen driver is covered.

 Nebraska Auto Insurance Requirements

-Nebraska does not requires uninsured and underinsured motorist coverage.
+Nebraska does not require uninsured and underinsured motorist coverage.
 However, the suggested minimum levels are 25/50 (see the chart below).
-This will protect you in the unfortunate event of an accident with a driver that doesn’t have enough liability coverage for your expenses, or has no liability insurance at all.
+This will protect you in the unfortunate event of an accident with a driver that doesn’t have enough liability coverage for your expenses or has no liability insurance at all.

 Nebraska drivers may also choose to add extra protection to their policy with collision, comprehensive, and/or medical payment coverage.